JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->initialize Description**

     Initializes the command after the input has been bound and before the input is validated.

      This is mainly useful when a lot of commands extends one main command where some things need to be initialized based on the input arguments and options.

+---